ajinkya-kulkarni/PyBlendPatches/README.md

 ![](https://github.com/ajinkya-kulkarni/PyBlendPatches/blob/main/image.png)

 Figure 2: Image Decomposition
 - The image is decomposed into overlapping patches.
-This crucial step enables the processing of smaller, manageable regions of large images.
+This crucial step then enables the processing of smaller, manageable regions of large images.

 Figure 3: Segmentation Predictions
 - Predicted segmentation masks for each patch with different colors representing distinct blobs identified by the model.